List of Scream Queens characters: Dean Cathy Munsch

 Cathy Munsch (Jamie Lee Curtis) is the seductive and manipulative dean of Wallace University, who hates Kappa Kappa Tau and Chanel Oberlin causing her to threaten to revoke its charter.
 She covered the bathtub baby incident at Kappa House in 1995 by driving Bethany, Mandy and Coco in the middle of nowhere and burying Sophia Doyle's body before telling the girls to leave school immediately.
-It is revealed that she knew the bathtub babies's identity which she confessed to Hester (who was the female baby and the Red Devil) and threatens to turn her into the police.
+It is revealed that she knew the bathtub babies's identity which she confessed to Hester (who was the female baby and the Red Devil) and threatens to turn her in to the police.

 She despises Gigi Caldwell who has a relationship with Wes but after Gigi's death, Cathy falls in love with Wes.
 She also hates Feather McCarthy, a former student who had an affair with Cathy's husband causing Cathy to go insane and kicked her husband out the house and often dressed up in Feather's clothes and terrorised her, managing to kick Feather out of Kappa House.
 Cathy later killed and dismembered her ex-husband but put the blame on Feather who was sent to an asylum for life.

-In 2016, Cathy confronts Hester about her being the killer and threatens to turn her into the police while Hester also threatens to turn Cathy into the police for the cover up of Sophia Doyle back in 1995 and the murder of her ex-husband.
+In 2016, Cathy confronts Hester about her being the killer and threatens to turn her in to the police while Hester also threatens to turn Cathy in to the police for the cover up of Sophia Doyle back in 1995 and the murder of her ex-husband.
 They both part ways and she continues to live a happy life with the horrors of last fall behind Wallace University and Hester herself.